Pre-sessional English Courses

 - A UCard which you can use to access University facilities and discounts in some shops and on public transport

 - Membership to the No.1 ranked Students' Union in the UK for 9 years running*

 During Term 1, 2 & 3, as part of the course, we arrange regular educational visits to sites around Sheffield and further afield.
 Locations include museums, galleries, historical buildings and places of natural beauty and scientific interest.
 You will be accompanied by your tutors and these visits usually include a tour or a talk from a knowledgeable guide or an expert in a particular field.

 Our dedicated Activities Co-ordinator and Social Team also arrange weekly activities and events during term time to help you relax and socialise outside of the classroom.
-Regular activities include football, basketball, badminton, ice-skating, restaurant trips, cinema visits and during Term 4 in the Summer we arrange weekend day-trips to nearby cities such as Manchester, York, Lincoln, Leeds, Liverpool & Chester.
+Regular activities include football, basketball, badminton, ice-skating, restaurant trips and cinema visits.
 Our ELTC Student Website is regularly updated with information about upcoming activities.

 After accepting a place on a Pre-sessional course you can apply for accommodation with the University's Accommodation Office.
 Rooms are available in the Ranmoor/Endcliffe area approximately 30 minutes walk from the ELTC and within Sheffield City Centre, approximately 5-15 minutes from the ELTC.
 You can take a look at 360 Degree Virtual Tours of our available accommodation by clicking here.

 The University can also help you to find private sector accommodation through its Smart Move service.
 Please see the Smart Move Sheffield website for more information.